-17.6 Fitness to practise: penalties: The Fitness to Practise Panel may refer a matter to a professional body.
+Fitness to practise: penalties: The Fitness to Practise Panel may refer a matter to a professional body.
 The professional body may investigate under its own procedures and impose its own penalties.
 The Fitness to Practise Panel will consider this when considering penalties.
-See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you if you are withdrawn or suspended.
+See paragraph 28 (Financial arrangements on withdrawal or suspension) for more information about fees, refunds and access to funding if you if you are withdrawn or suspended.